AliSoftware/alisoftware.github.io/_posts/yaml/2021-08-19-yaml-part2-strings.md

 ### Chomp mode

 In addition to the style (literal `|` or folded `>`), and optional explicit indentation number, you can also specify a chomp mode in the block header.
-The chomp mode defines how YAML will interpret trailing newlines and spaces in your block, and can be one of the following:
+The chomp mode defines how YAML will interpret trailing newlines and spaces at the end of your block, and can be one of the following:

  - "Clip" mode: this is the default behavior, the one used when you don't specify any specific chomp indicator in your header.
 In this mode, the final newline is preserved, but any additional trailing empty line are ignored.
  - "Strip" mode: indicated by a `-` in the block header, this will strip not only trailing empty lines like in clip mode, but also the final newline at the end of the string.